danwing/cidfi/draft-wing-cidfi.md

 Due to environmental changes on wireless networks or other user's traffic patterns, a particular flow may be able to operate faster or might need to operate slower.
-The affected CIDFI Network Element SHOULD signal such conditions to the client ({{network-to-host}}), which can then relay that information to the server using either CIDFI or via its application.
+The relevant CNE SHOULD signal such conditions to the client ({{network-to-host}}), which can then relay that information to the server using either CIDFI or via its application.